 As previously mentioned, although the federal government did not create a new Health Accord and struck bilateral deals with most provincial and territorial governments, the investments within the bilateral deals focus on home care and mental health.
 The government proposed to invest $11 billion in home care over 10 years across the provinces and territories, which may not be enough to make a difference.

 Budget 2017 did not include funding for palliative care.
 However, some Members of Parliament (MPs) are trying to put forward a national palliative care strategy (Bill C-277).

 Will develop pan-Canadian collaboration on health innovation and will improve access to necessary prescription medications.
 Will join with the provinces and territories to buy drugs in bulk.

-Will budget $20 million to create two new centres of excellence in veterans’ care, including one with specialization in mental health, post-traumatic stress disorder and related issues for both veterans and first responders.
+Will invest $20 million to create two new centres of excellence in veterans’ care, including one with specialization in mental health, post-traumatic stress disorder and related issues for both veterans and first responders.

 Will introduce a new Seniors Price Index to make sure Old Age Security and the Guaranteed Income Supplement benefits keep up with seniors’ actual rising costs.

-Will restore the eligibility age for the OAS to 65 years.
+Will restore the eligibility age for the Old Age Security Benefit to 65 years.

 Will invest almost $20 billion more in Canada’s social infrastructure over the next decade.